IdentityServer/IdentityServer4/docs/gettingstarted/scopes.md

 That could be identity information of your users like profile data or email addresses or access to APIs.

 **Remark** At runtime, scopes are retrieved via an implementation of the `IScopeStore`.
-This allows loading them from arbitrary data stores.
+This allows loading them from arbitrary data sources like config files or databases.
 For this document we gonna use the in-memory version of the scope store.